About Blake

 Postgraduate Diploma of Psychotherapy (Non-AQF)

-Master of Narrative Therapy and Community Work, 1st Class Hons
+Master of Narrative Therapy, 1st Class Hons

 Master of Social Work (Qualifying), with Distinction